 And how it draws out the juices.

 Juices.
 We’ll need some shortcake to soak them up.

 So I poured 12 ounces of half-and-half into a small saucepan, added 3 tablespoons of local honey and a half teaspoon of the lavender flowers.
 Just as it started to turn from a scald to a boil, I removed it from the heat, covered it and let it steep for an hour.
 Now the strained cream is in another jar in my fridge just chilling.

 Later, when I make Alton Brown’s shortcake recipe, I’ll use my lemon, lavender sugar in place of plain sugar and I’ll use my honey, lavender infused half-and-half in place of plain half and half.

 Because the love is in the lavender and the lemon.

 Lavender-honey whipping cream would be great to top the shortcake and fruit.
 But I spotted my whipped cream dispenser already in the fridge and remembered that I have limoncello whipped cream to use up.
 That will be really good, too.

-The hub is working in his office twelve miles away, my daughter is shaping youngsters into fine citizens twenty-five miles away and I will spend the next hour here in my kitchen baking soul-nourishing goodness into our lives.
+The hub is working in his office twelve miles away, my daughter is shaping youngsters into fine citizens twenty-five miles away and for the next hour I will be in my kitchen baking 25% more goodness into our lives.